-Step 4: Configure your MacBook with Setup Assistant.
+Step 4: Configure your MacBook Pro with Setup Assistant.

-The first time you turn on your MacBook, Setup Assistant starts.
-Setup Assistant helps you enter your Internet and email information and set up a user account on your MacBook.
+The first time you turn on your MacBook Pro, Setup Assistant starts.
+Setup Assistant helps you enter your Internet and email information and set up a user account on your MacBook Pro.
 If you already have a Mac, Setup Assistant can help you automatically transfer files, applications, and other information from your previous Mac.

 If you don't intend to keep or use your other Mac, it's best to deauthorize it from playing music, videos, or audiobooks that you've purchased from the iTunes Store.
 Deauthorizing a computer prevents any songs, videos, or audiobooks you've purchased from being played by someone else and frees up another authorization for use.
-For information about deauthorizing, in iTunes, open Help > iTunes Help.
+For information about deauthorizing, choose iTunes Help from the Help menu in iTunes.